UNC-Libraries/SCTS-Documentation/IDEA-Report-on-African-American-Family-History-Researchers.md

 - **Database**

 Bernetiae Reed envisions a future in which information about enslaved people in a finding aid is linked to a digitized document of record and points to a spreadsheet or database that brings together all the contextual information about enslaved people who are documented in the collections at Wilson Library.
-A researcher could search by an enslaved person’s name, a plantation, an enslaver, etc. This dataset should be compatible with larger projects such as Peoples of the Historical Slave Trade, a discovery hub that aggregates datasets and digital projects with documentation of enslaved people, and On These Grounds, a multi-site project to develop a shared data model for collecting, organizing, and describing historical records about enslaved people at universities.
+A researcher could search by an enslaved person’s name, a plantation, an enslaver, etc. This dataset should be compatible with larger projects such as [Peoples of the Historical Slave Trade](http://www.enslaved.org/), a discovery hub that aggregates datasets and digital projects with documentation of enslaved people, and [On These Grounds](https://onthesegrounds.org/s/OTG/page/about), a multi-site project to develop a shared data model for collecting, organizing, and describing historical records about enslaved people at universities.

 > Comment: This is one of the big decision points that we will have in the future.
 For now, when possible, we are adding information about individual enslaved people to the finding aid.
 When adding names is not feasible, we are highlighting that documentation of individuals is available and where to look for it in the collection.
-We will return to the bigger picture of spreadsheets and databases when we have more information from our colleagues working with On These Grounds.
+We will return to the bigger picture of spreadsheets and databases when we have more information from our colleagues working with [On These Grounds}(https://onthesegrounds.org/s/OTG/page/about).

 ### Connection building

-Nicka Sewell-Smith urged that any projects around slavery should work to put connections together, to cross pollenate information (as Peoples of the Historical Slave Trade does).
+Nicka Sewell-Smith urged that any projects around slavery should work to put connections together, to cross pollenate information (as [Peoples of the Historical Slave Trade](http://www.enslaved.org/) does).
 When we silo off information, we don't acknowledge the enormity of the system of slavery.
 She gave an example of her own research in which she started at the Mississippi State archives, but a note about connections to Harvard University and Amherst College sent her to those repositories where she ultimately found the information she was seeking.
 Highlighting the interconnectedness of families is helpful.

 > Comment: We do have a “Related Collections” section in our finding aids that points to other collections in our Library and occasionally to collections in other Libraries.
-We could use ArchiveGrid, an aggregation of descriptions of archival material at more than 1000 institutions, to be more expansive in identifying related slavery era collections beyond our own library.
-We also contribute to Social Networks and Archival Context (SNAC), an international database that is designed to bring together information about archival materials related to individuals, families, and corporate bodies.
+We could use [ArchiveGrid](https://researchworks.oclc.org/archivegrid/), an aggregation of descriptions of archival material at more than 1000 institutions, to be more expansive in identifying related slavery era collections beyond our own library.
+We also contribute to [Social Networks and Archival Context (SNAC)](https://snaccooperative.org/), an international database that is designed to bring together information about archival materials related to individuals, families, and corporate bodies.

 ### Catalog navigation

 Bernetiae Reed gave us some feedback based on her vast research experience in our library catalog (and others).
 She reports that the number of clicks (minimum of 4) to get to the finding aid after entering a search term is excessive.
 She asks if the abstract could be visible with the collection title in the search returns so that it would be easier to rule in or rule out a collection before committing to the 4 clicks.
-Similarly, is it possible to see the keywords in contextual excerpts before committing to clicking all the way into the finding aid?
+Similarly, is it possible to see the keywords in contextual excerpts before committing to clicking all the way into the finding aid?[^4](#endnotes)

 > Comment: We are migrating our finding aids to ArchivesSpace, a content platform that will allow researchers to search more easily across all of our finding aids.
-The search results page will display the collection name and the initial portion of the abstract with keywords in context.
-The catalog search will not change.
+The search results page will display the collection name and the initial portion of the abstract with keywords in context.[^5](#endnotes)  The catalog search will not change.

 ### Finding aids